-Recent developments in the global financial markets illustrate that the environment current is one of extraordinary and possibly unprecedented uncertainty.
+Recent developments in the global financial markets illustrate that the current environment is one of extraordinarv possibly and unprecedented uncertainty.
 In light of such recent market turmoil and the overall weakening of the financial services industry, the ICAV, the Manager, an Investment Manager and other financial institutions' financial condition may be adversely affected and they may become subject to legal, regulatory, reputational and other unforeseen risks that could have a material adverse effect on the ICAV's business and operations.